hoshiwara/fuckosa.techhoshi.com/docs/index.markdown

 - sexual exploitation
 - terrorism

+Another aspect of the act is the government wanting to outlaw end-to-end encryption on messaging apps like Signal and Whatsapp, meaning they want the ability to read private messages on these encrypted chats.

 ### Issues with the act

 Before listing the issues with the act, here's a list of articles also detailing the issues: